Skip to Content

 Things to do Near Treasure Island

-FYI, the buffet at Wynn is also unreal, easily ranking as one of the top buffets in Las Vegas.
+FYI, the buffet at Wynn is also unreal, easily ranking among the top buffets in Las Vegas, boasting over 240 items that range from prime rib & crab legs to an impressive dessert spread.

 Credit: Barbara Kraft/Wynn Resorts

-Visit Venice: Exploring Venetian and the Grand Canal Shoppes should be at the top of your list of things to do near TI.
+Visit Venice: Exploring The Venetian and the Grand Canal Shoppes should be at the top of your list of things to do explore near TI, right across the street.

 For my money, nothing beats strolling the Italian-themed cobblestone streets of the Grand Canal Shoppes, complete with canals, gondoliers, and replica St. Mark’s Square.

-There are also a number of solid happy hour/cheap drink options in the shoppes, making it a fun candidate for bar hopping.
+There are also several solid happy hour/cheap drink options in the shoppes, making it a fun candidate for bar hopping.

-If you have yet to try one of the 3 rides atop STRAT’s SkyPod, then you need to.
+If you haven’t experienced the 2 rides atop STRAT’s SkyPod, then you need to.

 Even if you’re not a “rides person”, the observation deck at STRAT is a great value and provides stunning views of Las Vegas.

-See Resorts World: Injecting new life into the stagnant north end of the Strip, Resorts World is open and located a short 15-minute walk north of TI.
+See Resorts World: Injecting new life into the stagnant north end of the Strip, Resorts World is a short 15-minute walk north of TI, and is worth the trip.

 Bar and seating in the vice den